List of states with nuclear weapons: United States

-It was the first nation to develop the hydrogen bomb, testing an experimental prototype in 1952 ("Ivy Mike") and a deployable weapon in 1954 ("Castle Bravo").
+The United States was the first nation to develop the hydrogen bomb, testing an experimental prototype in 1952 ("Ivy Mike") and a deployable weapon in 1954 ("Castle Bravo").
 Throughout the Cold War it continued to modernize and enlarge its nuclear arsenal, but from 1992 on has been involved primarily in a program of stockpile stewardship.
-The U.S. nuclear arsenal contained 31,175 warheads at its Cold War height (in 1966).
-During the Cold War, the United States built approximately 70,000 nuclear warheads, more than all other nuclear-weapon states combined.
+The US nuclear arsenal contained 31,175 warheads at its Cold War height (in 1966).
+During the Cold War, the United States built more nuclear weapons than all other nations at approximately 70,000 warheads.

 Russia (successor to the Soviet Union)

 The Soviet Union tested its first nuclear weapon ("RDS-1") in 1949.
-This crash project was developed partially with information obtained via espionage during and after World War II.
+This crash project was developed partially with information obtained via the atomic spies at the United States' Manhattan Project during and after World War II.
 The Soviet Union was the second nation to have developed and tested a nuclear weapon.
-The direct motivation for Soviet weapons development was to achieve a balance of power during the Cold War.
 It tested its first megaton-range hydrogen bomb ("RDS-37") in 1955.
-The Soviet Union also tested the most powerful explosive ever detonated by humans, ("Tsar Bomba"), with a theoretical yield of 100 megatons, intentionally reduced to 50 when detonated.
-After its dissolution in 1991, the Soviet weapons entered officially into the possession of the Russian Federation.
-The Soviet nuclear arsenal contained some 45,000 warheads at its peak (in 1986); the Soviet Union built about 55,000 nuclear warheads since 1949.
+The Soviet Union also tested the most powerful explosive ever detonated by humans, ("Tsar Bomba"), with a theoretical yield of 100 megatons, reduced to 50 when detonated.
+After its dissolution in 1991, the Soviet weapons entered officially into the possession of its successor state, the Russian Federation.
+The Soviet nuclear arsenal contained some 45,000 warheads at its peak (in 1986), more than any other nation had possessed at any point in history; the Soviet Union built about 55,000 nuclear warheads since 1949.